EmbRace: Accelerating Sparse Communication for Distributed Training of NLP Neural Networks: Evaluations

 \subsubsection{Models and Datasets}

 We evaluate the performance of EmbRace among four NLP models listed in Table \ref{tab:models}.
-We trained LM model with LM1B \cite{lm1b} dataset, GNMT-8 with the WMT-16 En-De \cite{wmt16}, Transformer with the WMT-14 En-De \cite{wmt14} and BERT-base for question answering task with Squad \cite{squad}.
-The batch size of LM, GNMT-8 and BERT-base is 128, 128 and 32 on 3090 GPUs, 128, 32 and 4 on 2080 GPUs, respectively.
-Since the input batch length is flexible in Transformer, we use max tokens per batch 5120 on 3090 GPUs and 500 on 2080 GPUs.
+We trained LM model with LM1B \cite{lm1b} dataset, GNMT-8 with WMT-16 En-De \cite{wmt16}, Transformer with WMT-14 En-De \cite{wmt14} and BERT-base for question answering task with Squad \cite{squad}.
+The batch size per worker of LM, GNMT-8 and BERT-base are 128, 128 and 32 on RTX3090 GPUs, 128, 32 and 4 on RTX2080 GPUs, respectively.
+Since the input batch length is flexible in Transformer, we use max tokens per batch of 5120 on RTX3090 GPUs and 500 on RTX2080 GPUs.
 When measuring the training speed, we use tokens/sec as the metric, where we accumulate the non-padding words in each batch as the number of tokens.
-All the reported throughput are averaged over the same 500 training steps.
+All reported throughputs are averaged over the same 500 training steps.